An embedding formalism for CFTs in general states on curved backgrounds

 \paragraph{The ambient space.} To introduce the ambient space construction we first rewrite the flat metric on $\R^{1,d+1}$ with the new coordinates $(t,\rho,x^i)$,

 The result is the Minkowski$_{d+2}$ metric in \emph{ambient form}

-The surface $\rho=0$ where $X^M(t,x^i)=Y^M(t,0,x^i)$ describes the lightcone and in this limit we recover \eqref{EspaceLCEmbedding} together with its degenerate structure.
+The surface $\rho=0$ where $X^M(t,x^i)=Y^M(t,0,x^i)$ describes the lightcone and in this limit we recover \eqref{EspaceLCEmbedding}.
 The region $\rho<0$ corresponds to the future and past of the lightcone, while $\rho>0$ covers the points with a space-like separation from the origin.
 The coordinate $t= Y^+ = Y^0+Y^{d+1}$ defines various sections of the lightcone. \eqref{EspaceAform} admits a homothety $T = t\partial_t$, a null vector which geometrises scaling transformations of the $d$-dimensional theory.

 The ambient space generalises \eqref{EspaceAform} so that it applies to a general background $g_{(0)}$ and general states.
 There are two key ingredients.
 First the generalised spacetime should possess a homothety $T=t\partial_t$ and a nullcone structure at $\rho=0$.
 Second it should be Ricci flat.
 The most general metric satisfying these conditions up to diffeomorphisms is of the form \cite{Fefferman85,Fefferman:2007rka}